Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Run an action defined in ``customactions.txt`` (runaction)
     - Search for homes in a given radius, hooking into Essentials (searchhomes)
     - Show/edit skillelo of player (skilllevel)
-    - List all currently watched players by ``ModAntiXray`` (xraybypass)
-      - Exempt a player from being watched
   - /hmcapi
     - Small features for script integration
       - Show titles (command interface)